MicrosoftDocs/power-pages-docs/power-pages-docs/go-live/checklist.md

 Assign capacity to Environment the site is in <link>

-At the time of writing the Power Pages capacity would be using Power Apps portals constructs of Page View and Portal Login. <link>
+At the time, of writing the Power Pages capacity would be using Power Apps portals constructs of Page View and Portal sign-in. <link>

 # Setup Monitoring

-In order to understand statistics for your users you want to capture them right at the launch.
-Remember you can't in future go back to measure something you did not start to track.
-Microsoft does not provide an out of the box feature as part of Power Pages at this time.
+In order to understand statistics for your users, you want to capture them right at the launch.
+Remember you can't in future go back to measure something you didn't start to track.
+Microsoft doesn't provide an out of the box feature as part of Power Pages at this time.

 You can use any vendor who can do font-end web application telemetry and tracking and monitoring.